DavidQF555/MAL.js/README.md

 # MAL.js
 A strong-typed TypeScript wrapper for the official [MyAnimeList](https://myanimelist.net/) API.
-The documentation for the API can be found [here](https://myanimelist.net/apiconfig/references/api/v2).
-There is support for every documented endpoint and [authenticating](https://myanimelist.net/apiconfig/references/authorization) users.

 ## Installation
 ```